Four years on from their debut EP release, edgy synth duo TENEK return with ‘EP2’, which features two brand new tracks and reworked album material.

 Second new track, ‘Elusive’, is made for the dancefloor and shows how TENEK incorporate influences from the last three decades of electronic music.
 ‘Elusive’ owes as much to the likes of FLUKE and ORBITAL as it does to the classic acts of Synth Britannia.
 Also included on ‘EP2’ are reworked versions of ‘On The Wire’ album tracks, ‘Higher Ground’ and ‘The Art of Evasion’.

-Geoff Pinckney from TENEK talked to TEC about the new EP and the band’s future plans.
+Geoff Pinckney talked to The Electricity Club about the new EP and the band’s future plans.

 Pete met Chris a while back at a Numan gig and they exchanged e-mail addresses.